 How to Become an Environmental Health and Safety Manager

-Environmental Health and Safety Managers are responsible for protecting people from environmental hazards and the environment from human hazards.
+Environmental Health and Safety Managers are responsible for leading programs that protect people from environmental hazards and workplace hazards, as well as, protect the environment from human hazards.
 Here we provide an in-depth Environmental Health and Safety Manager description.

 EHS Managers Fast Facts

 |Average Salary (2018)||$71,130 (Average for all environmental scientists and specialists)|

 |EHS Managers Employed in U.S. (2018)||98,000|

 |Other Job Titles||Safety Engineer, Hazard Control Specialist, Safety Director|

 |Related Careers||Environmental Engineer|

 What is an Environmental Health and Safety Manager?

 According to the National Association of Environmental, Health, Safety and Sustainability Management (NAEM), Environmental Health and Safety (EHS) is a multi-faceted practice.
 NAEM states that “from an environmental standpoint, it involves creating a systematic approach to managing waste, complying with environmental regulations, or reducing the company’s carbon footprint.
 From a health and safety standpoint, it includes measures to address ergonomics, air quality, and other aspects of workplace safety that affect employee health and well-being.
 The differently ordered ESH, HSE or SHE all refer to the same professional practice.”

 With this considered, an EHS manager leads the planning, execution, monitoring and continuous improvement of environmental health and safety programs in the entity where they are employed.
 The EHS manager is responsible for the health and safety of company employees, visitors and contractors, as well as the company’s compliance with environmental regulations.
 This includes identifying and correcting potentially dangerous work duties and ensuring that employees are informed on safety and health protocols and that environmental health and safety training is conducted as required.